A note from the Vice President for Academic Services:

 The Presentation Center in C150 provides assistance developing, organizing, and practicing individual or group presentations – including outline development as well as coping with speaking anxiety.
 The Presentation Center is available to all students, faculty, and staff on a drop-in basis or by appointment during the regular semester.

-For additional information go to the presentation center website, send an email query to email@example.com, or contact Coordinator Jody Littleton at 217-351-2532.
+For additional information visit the Presentation Center send an email query to email@example.com, or contact Coordinator Jody Littleton at 217/351-2532.

 Students who wish to record classroom or other learning activities must request permission from the instructor prior to doing so.
-Students may record classroom and other learning activities as an accommodation under the American with Disabilities Act once the Disability Services ID Card from the Office of Disability Services is presented to the instructor.
+Students may record classroom and other learning activities as an accommodation under the American with Disabilities Act once the Accessibility Services ID Card from Accessibility Services is presented to the instructor.
 Permission for recordings of classroom learning activities is given solely for the student’s personal study and review and may not be used for any other purposes.

-The Tech Service Desk is a one-stop shop for Parkland students seeking assistance with Parkland technologies, including my.parkland, email, Cobra Learning, Wi-Fi, ParklandOne, Microsoft Office 365, and more.
+The Tech Service Desk is a one-stop shop for Parkland students seeking assistance with Parkland technologies, including my.parkland.edu, email, Cobra Learning, Wi-Fi, ParklandOne, Microsoft Office 365, and more.

-The Tech Service Desk may be contacted in several ways.
-You can:
+You may contact the Tech Service Desk in several ways.

 7:30 a.m. to 6 p.m.
 Monday through Thursday